jamesparkerbrown/Test-app/README.md

 Word Blocks is open source so parents, teachers and developers can inspect it, improve it and adapt it.

-The project aims to remain a freely available educational tool.
+The project aims to remain a freely available educational resource that families can share and learn with together.

 Useful contributions could include: